antonikaras/Arduino-Bluetooth-Tank/README.md

 ## Robot Description

 The robot consists of two 12V DC motors with gears in order to reduce the rpm.
-The driver used to controlled the motors is a L293D H-Bridge Using a linear rotary encoder to each motor we can use its values as feedback and create a PI controller.
+The driver used to controlle the motors is a L293D H-Bridge.
+Using a linear rotary encoder to each motor we can use its values as feedback and create a PI controller.
 With the help of HC-06 we can connect our mobile phone or PC with the Arduino and controll the vehicle.
 Finally, using GY-521 we can use the orientation data to correct the vehicles orientation/trajectory.

 ## Mobile controlled tank